 Have you heard of Sugru?
-Sugru is essentially a bit of self-curing silicone that can repair or bond almost anything made of wood, plastic, glass, metal, ceramic or even fabric!
+Sugru mouldable glue is essentially a bit of self-curing silicone.
+You can use it to repair or bond almost anything made of wood, plastic, glass, metal, ceramic, or even fabric!
 It’s even removable too, in case you change your mind.

 I first heard of Sugru a few months ago, and thought, right, it’s just a bit of silicone, how good can that be?
-But then I kept reading more and more about it, and then I got quite excited reading about all the different things people had used Sugru for on their website.
-We had a couple of things needing repaired so we took the plunge and spent £6.99 on a three pack of white Sugru and waited with baited breath for the postman to arrive.
+But then I kept reading more and more about it.
+And then I got quite excited reading about all the different things people had used Sugru for on their website.
+We had a couple of things that needed repair.
+So we took the plunge and spent £6.99 on a three-pack of white Sugru.
+We then waited with bated breath for the postman to arrive.

-When it arrived, we thought “oh, that’s not a lot of Sugru” and to be honest felt a little disappointed.
-It didn’t look a lot and we didn’t think it would go particularly far.
-But then we got busy with it and to put it very mildly we were very pleasantly surprised by the Sugru (if my family weren’t probably reading this – hi mum! – then there might be expletives to describe just how surprised/amazed we were!).
+When it arrived, we thought “oh, that’s not a lot of Sugru”.
+And to be honest, we felt a little disappointed.
+It didn’t look a lot of product and we didn’t think it would go particularly far.
+I thought this is going to be a rubbish Sugru mouldable glue review!
+But then we got busy with it and to put it very mildly we were very pleasantly surprised by the Sugru.
+If my family weren’t probably reading this – hi mum! – then there might be expletives to describe just how surprised/amazed we were!

 The mended laptop power supply!

-Rather than using the white Sugru we had left over, we wanted the silver Sugru to blend in with the metal work, which it did (even though we didn’t do the neatest job in the world with the Sugru – we figured it was better to be safe than sorry!).
+The silver Sugru did the job, and blended in with the metal work.
+We didn’t do the neatest job in the world with the Sugru – we figured it was better to be safe than sorry!

-The repaired drum stool (which got a special Sugru sticker!) and shower.
+The repaired drum stool (which got a special Sugru sticker for being brave!) and shower.

-We still have a bit of silver and white Sugru left over and now I’m fervently eyeing everything up around the house to see what can be fixed.
+We still have a bit of silver Sugru left over.
+As such, I’m fervently eyeing everything up around the house to see what can be fixed.
 Next on my repair list is a broken pan lid, and then we’re saving the rest for future repairs or hacks.

-- Sugru is a silicone, and the same environmental guides that apply to general household silicones apply to Sugru.
+- Sugru is a silicone.
+Therefore the same environmental guides that apply to general household silicones apply to Sugru.

 - We encourage using the minimum possible for the job, and using any left for other potential improvements even if you don’t have another broken thing.

-- The question of the environment relating to most manufactured items is very complex, and we try to do our best as a company to find the most sustainable ways of doing what we do as regards raw materials, waste, recycling and energy.
+- The question of the environment relating to most manufactured items is very complex.
+As such, we try to do our best as a company to find the most sustainable ways of doing what we do as regards raw materials, waste, recycling, and energy.

-So, it’s not the greenest product in the world, but I personally feel from a making do and mend perspective it’s a really handy product to have to hand, and anything that makes it easy for us to repair complex items without having to buy new should always be encouraged.
-Which is just as well because I’m going to make sure I always have some Sugru to hand!
+So, Sugru Mouldable Glue is not the greenest product in the world.
+However, I personally feel from a making do and mend perspective it’s a really handy product to have to hand.
+I think that anything that makes it easy for us to repair complex items without having to buy new ones should always be encouraged.
+This is just as well because I’m going to make sure I always have some Sugru to hand!

 Have you used Sugru?
 What did you think of it?
 And what have you fixed or made with it?

-ps: this post isn’t sponsored in any way by Sugru (I would have told you at the top of the post if it was) (and also – I wish!!) – I’m just sharing the love of a product I’ve really enjoyed using and found really really useful.
+ps: this Sugru Mouldable Glue review isn’t sponsored in any way by Sugru.
+I would have told you at the top of the post if it was.
+I’m just sharing the love of a product I’ve really enjoyed using and found really really useful.